The Transformation Logics: Conclusions

 \section{Conclusions}

-The KR Logics provide a general framework for temporal logics.
-The flexibility given by operator automata allows for defining KR Logics with the expressivity of many different classes of regular languages, with the guidance of the Krohn-Rhodes theory, and of group theory.
-While the star-free regular languages are well-known, sincce they are the expressivity of many well-established formalisms, the fragments beyond them are less known.
-The KR Logics provide a way to explore them.
+The Transformation Logics provide a general framework for logics over sequences.
+The flexibility given by the transformation operators allows for defining logics with the expressivity of many different fragments of the regular languages, under the guidance of group theory.
+While the star-free regular languages are well-known as they are the expressivity of many well-established formalisms, the fragments beyond them are less known.
+The Transformation Logics provide a way to explore them.